gitter-badger/UncommonSense.Nav.Automation/Demo/README.md

 `Demo.ps1` contains some hard-coded references to source/target configurations and the compare tool path.
 Add your own configurations to configs.txt, and update `Demo.ps1` so that it uses configurations relevant for your way of working.

 _IMPORTANT:_ In its current form, the script will delete the source and target folders (should they exist) before recreating them and exporting your objects.
-Before running the script, choose your `$BaseFolderName` so that `$SourceFolderName` and `$TargetFolderName` don't point to folder you wouldn't want to lose.
+Before running the script, choose your `$BaseFolderName` so that `$SourceFolderName` and `$TargetFolderName` don't point to folders you wouldn't want to lose.